Bnwokoma/Linux-Enterprise-Portfolio/README.md

 ```

 ---
+## 📸 Screenshots
+All screenshots for **Phase 3** are available [here](screenshots/screenshots.md).

 ## Conclusion
-This phase successfully implemented **enterprise security hardening and automation** across multiple RHEL 9 VMs:
+This phase successfully implemented enterprise security hardening and automation across multiple RHEL 9 VMs:
 - **Fail2Ban for SSH protection**
 - **Firewall rules for network security**
 - **SELinux for access control**
 - **Centralized logging for system monitoring**
 - **Ansible automation for user and system management**

-**This infrastructure is now hardened, automated, and production-ready. **
+This infrastructure is now hardened, automated, and production-ready.